kaapana/kaapana/docs/source/user_guide/extensions.rst

 .. note::
   This section explains the types of Kaapana extensions and how they work.
 For descriptions of available workflows and applications, refer to the  :ref:`extensions_workflows` and :ref:`extensions_applications`.
-  To learn how to integrate custom components into the platform as extensions, refer to the :ref:`service_dev_guide` and :ref:`processing_dev_guide`.
+  To learn how to integrate custom components into the platform as extensions, refer to the :ref:`application_dev_guide` and :ref:`workflow_dev_guide`.

 The *Extension* functional unit in Kaapana serves as an app store.
 It allows users to install/uninstall applications, workflows, and even platforms (experimental feature).
 Technically, an extension is a `Helm chart <https://helm.sh/docs/topics/charts/>`_.